 Tango and a Kosher McDonald's

-You can go to the only kosher McDonald’s outside of Israel, hear about the Jewish gauchos (cowboys), and about famous citizens like Laszlo Biro, inventor of the ballpoint pen, or the celebrity conductor Daniel Barenboim.
+In Buenos Aires you can find the only Kosher McDonald’s outside of Israel, hear about the Jewish gauchos (cowboys), and learn about famous citizens like Laszlo Biro, inventor of the ballpoint pen, or the celebrity conductor Daniel Barenboim.
 With a sub-tropical climate and average temperatures of 28 °C (82 °F) Buenos Aires attracts over 2.5 million visitors a year.
 Come and join Milk & Honey Tours in an exciting, pluralistic city and feel the tango-spirit!